Rape accused Kuldeep Singh Sengar expelled from BJP

 He was arrested by the CBI last year and is lodged in Sitapur district jail.
 Another case was filed against him after the rape survivor met with an accident recently.

-On July 28, a truck rammed into the vehicle in which the girl, her counsel and two aunts were travelling to Raebareli.
+On July 28, a truck collided with the car in which the girl, her counsel and two aunts were travelling to Raebareli.
 While she and her lawyer sustained grievous injuries, her aunts died on the spot.

 The victim and her lawyer are being treated at King George's Medical University in Lucknow.
 While both the patients are stable, they are still in a critical condition, the hospital said on Wednesday.